rafael-fuente/Python-Raytracer/README.md

 # Python-Fast-Raytracer

-A basic raytracer that exploits numpy arrays and functions to work fast.
+A basic Ray Tracer that exploits numpy arrays and functions to work fast.
 The code is written keeping as much readability as possible.

 ![animation](/images/animation.gif)